Castaway Paradise Review

 Castaway Paradise 7

-Castaway Paradise gives out experience for every task you complete, either through quests or by merely, breaking rocks, planting crops, etc. Strangely enough, you don’t earn anything for digging up tree stumps.
+Castaway Paradise gives out experience for every task you complete, either through quests or by merely breaking rocks, planting crops, etc. Strangely enough, you don't earn anything for digging up tree stumps.
 Each level gained unlocks even more items for you to use.
 For this reason, you are given a laundry list of daily quests that can be completed on top of the requests from the villagers.
 Some may require you to have access to the other parts of the island (which are blocked off when you start), meaning you can get stuck on a single quest for quite some time.
 Even one of the first quests to catch an old boot while fishing took hours over the course of a few days.
-Without any multiplayer plans, the only social interaction in the game is tied to weekly online leaderboards based on the sizes of insects, fish or shells you collect.
+Without any multiplayer plans, the only social interaction in the game is tied to weekly online leaderboards based on the sizes of insects, fish, or shells you collect.
 It is supposed to show you the top ten, but the rankings cut off after the sixth one with seemingly no way to scroll.

-The daily login rewards are a nice touch, but the game’s start is quite slow, as you’ll be waiting for timers quite frequently until the game opens up.
-The controls are convoluted to the point where specific buttons change actions for no real reason, and you’ll use multiple buttons to exit particular menus.
+The daily login rewards are a nice touch, but the game's start is quite slow, as you'll be waiting for timers quite frequently until the game opens up.
+The controls are convoluted to the point where specific buttons change actions for no real reason, and you'll use multiple buttons to exit particular menus.
 Using the net to catch bugs can be frustrating, as you have to approach them slowly, but your character stops moving to swing the net.
-In that brief moment, you’ll most likely miss and have to keep tiptoeing forward in a trial and error.
-The most significant offense is the looping music that seemingly doesn’t change at all.
+In that brief moment, you'll most likely miss and have to keep tiptoeing forward in a trial-and-error pattern.
+The most significant offense is the looping music that seemingly doesn't change at all.
 After a couple of hours, I had to turn it off and have yet to turn it back on.
-Not only that, but the villagers don’t make any sounds or noises when speaking.
-Finally, there you are unable to run around, one of the best ways to get through the town in Animal Crossing, even if you can destroy flowers in the process.
+Not only that, but the villagers don't make any sounds or noises when speaking.
+Finally, you are unable to run around, one of the best ways to get through the town in Animal Crossing, even if you can destroy flowers in the process.
 When visiting the inside of buildings, the interiors are surrounded by a yellow plaid backdrop, which I assume is due to the mobile roots of the title, but is visually an eyesore, especially on an Xbox One X.

 Simply Put